atomino-framework/project/readme.md

 - open `atomino.ini` with a text editor and set all the config values
 - `./atomino mig:init` - initializes the migrations
 - `./atomino mig:migrate` - do the first migration (users)
+- `./atomino publish` - copy all assets to the public folder

 ### Run and test with the built in server